tchristenson/tchristenson/README.md

 ### Hi there, I'm Tommy 👋

-I'm an aspiring software engineer graduating from App Academy in June 2023.
+I'm a full-stack software engineer and graduated from App Academy in June 2023.
 Technologies I've learned and enjoy using are JavaScript, Python, React / Redux, SQL, and Flask-SQLAlchemy

 Find me on <a href="https://www.linkedin.com/in/tommychristenson/">LinkedIn</a> or email me at tchristenson21@gmail.com